Wiesen Test of Mechanical Aptitude – WTMA (2023 Guide)

 The questions on the Wiesen Test of Mechanical Aptitude are unique.
 Taking this test is likely to feel unfamiliar.

 Beginning your preparation in advance will increase your chance of a successful score.
 The best way to prepare is by practicing a wide range of questions similar to those in the test.
 You can find Wiesen Test of Mechanical Aptitude study guides online.

 The test includes images of a wide range of objects and tools, which all relate to basic mechanical principles.

-Gain a basic understanding of the general laws of physics and motion, for example, the laws that govern gravity, temperature, and acceleration.
+Gain a basic understanding of the general laws of physics and motion, for example, the laws that govern gravity, temperature and acceleration.
 This knowledge will improve your ability to interpret the diagrams presented in the test.

 One of the most challenging aspects of the test is taking it under time constraints.
 Answering 60 questions in 30 minutes leaves only 30 seconds per question.
 Not all candidates will complete the entire assessment.